d-plaindoux/magnet/README.md

 ### Agent interaction

-Ask a identified agent.
+Ask an identified agent.
 This returns a promise.

 ```
 coordinator.ask :: (string,'a) -> Promise 'b'